-6.4 Heads of Nursing / Allied Health Professionals Leads have a responsibility to, availability of Preceptors for the implementation of this policy.
+6.4 Heads of Nursing / Allied Health Professional Leads have a responsibility to;

+Have the responsibility for ensuring there are available resources including time and availability of Preceptors for the implementation of this policy.
 This includes the monitoring of the effectiveness of the Preceptorship programme(s) and the enforcement of this policy.
-This also includes the monitoring of the effectiveness of the Preceptorship programme and the enforcement of this policy.